 - Alternative generation

-- The identification (and minimization) of the effects of cognitive biases
+- The identification (and minimization) of cognitive biases

-Game Theory is also applied in Decision Analysis to capture the objectives and beliefs of adaptive adversaries threating critical infrastructure around the world, including seaports, airports, wildlife/forests/fisheries, and high-crime urban areas.
-In many of these cases, limited security resources prevent full security coverage at all times.
-Instead, these limited resources must be allocated and scheduled efficiently, avoiding predictability, while simultaneously accounting for an adversary's response to the security coverage, the adversary's preferences, and potential uncertainty over such preferences and capabilities.
-Computational game theory can help construct decision-aids for such efficient security resource allocation.
-Indeed, casting the security allocation problem as a Stackelberg Security Game, we have developed new algorithms that have been deployed over multiple years in multiple applications
+Game Theory is also applied to capture objectives and beliefs of adaptive adversaries threating critical infrastructure, including seaports, airports, wildlife/forests/fisheries, and high-crime urban areas.
+Limited resources must be allocated and scheduled efficiently, avoiding predictability while simultaneously accounting for adversaries’ responses to security coverage, adversary preferences, and uncertainty over such preferences and capabilities.
+Casting security allocation as a Stackelberg security game, our new algorithms have been used in multiple applications.

 Detlof von Winterfeldt